dijasila/GPAW/doc/tutorialsexercises/opticalresponse/dielectric_response/dielectric_response.rst

 .. math:: \mathrm{EELS} = -\mathrm{Im} \frac{1}{\epsilon(\mathbf{q}, \omega)}

-and the plasmon frequency `\omega_p` is defined as when `\epsilon(\omega_p) \rightarrow 0`.
-It means that an external perturbation at this frequency, even infinitesimal, can generate large collective electronic response.
+and the plasmon frequency `\omega_p` is defined as `\epsilon(\omega_p) \rightarrow 0`.
+It means that an external perturbation at this frequency, even infinitesimal, can generate a large collective electronic response.

 A simple startup: bulk aluminum